01 Cronotime ClockPrice: $84.00

 Design by Pio Manzù, 1966.

 The Cronotime Clock was originally designed by Pio Manzù in 1966 as a gift item for FIAT.
 It has been reissued twice by Alessi, once in 1988 and again in 2010.
-The current version is available in Black or Orange ABS.
+The current version is available in Black ABS.

 The housing consists of two movable tubular parts that can be rotated against each other, resulting in different viewing angles.
 The dial is also free to turn so that you can alter the direction in which the digits are read, whatever the rotation of the clock body.